catenax-eV/catenax-ev.github.io/docs/standards/CX-0003-SAMMSemanticAspectMetaModel/CX-0003-SAMMSemanticAspectMetaModel.md

 This standard is designed for semantic modelling and usage of semantic models in Catena-X.

 ## COMPARISON WITH THE PREVIOUS VERSION OF THE STANDARD

+Changes compared to V1.1.0 of CX-0003:

+- Update of references
+- Aligned with the newest governance process (the status "standardized" has been removed from semantic models).

 Changes compared to V1.0.2 of CX-0003: